flowsn4ke/frmx/README.md

 ## TODOs

+- [ X ] Add a onInvalidSubmit prop to pass a function to FrmX
+- [ X ] Keep track of errors and general form validity
 - [  ] Opt-in value trimming on a per field basis
-- [  ] Keep track of errors and general form validity
 - [  ] Write examples (hook usage, form nesting etc.)
-- [  ] Add a onInvalidSubmit prop to pass a function to FrmX
-- [  ] Make sure only frmx button can trigger submitting
 - [  ] Write tests
 - [  ] Create a demo playground